-Tom Stone started using this intervention that he calls, “ The In Technique ” over twenty years ago on painful emotions (PTSD, grief, anxiety, etc).
+Tom Stone started using this very effective therapy modality that he calls, “ The In Technique ” over twenty years ago on painful emotions (PTSD, grief, anxiety, etc).
+I have used it for over ten years.
 Tom and I both believe that when we were infants we learned to avoid pain and painful emotions.

 Think about what we as humans do to avoid painful emotions.
 Our addictions include alcohol, drugs, food to the excess, meditation, and distractions like reading fictional books, sex, movies.
 Workaholism is a common coping mechanism, as it’s easier to ignore one’s inner demons when you’re working and don’t have time to think about them.
 The list is endless.
 We will do almost anything that will mask, avoid, or desensitize these painful thoughts and emotions.

 The 13th century poet Rumi wrote, “the cure for pain is in the pain”.

 What would happen if you were to spent less than ten (10) minutes doing this procedure or one of the other six trauma procedures on this blog?
 With this procedure all you have to do is focus on the emotion’s energy place of a painful emotion for less than eleven (11) minutes, rather than doing the same habitual behaviors of your past to avoid the emotion.

 Watch this 5 minute video on Tom helping a Army sergeant heal his PTSD symptoms in less than 5 minutes: